I-War (1997 video game): Development

-The development of I-War was led by Particle Systems co-founders Glyn Williams (whose previous games include Warhead for Amiga and Atari ST) and Michael Powell (whose previous games include Subwar 2050 for PC/DOS).
+The development of I-War was led by Particle Systems co-founders Glyn Williams (whose previous games include Warhead for Amiga and Atari ST) and Michael Powell (whose previous games include Subwar 2050 for MS-DOS).
 With Williams and Powell included, Independence War had a development team of six men, which was the full personnel of Particle Systems at the time.

 The games polygon models were created using BRender.
 The team wrote their own low-level routines for texturing.

 The game had some naming troubles.
-I-War was originally signed to Philips Interactive Media, Inc., who were moving into PC games.
+I-War was originally signed to Philips, who were moving into PC games.
 At the time the game had merely a working title, "big ships".
 The first suggested name was "Dreadnaught", per the player ship, but it was considered to be meaningless to French and German audiences.
 The next name candidate was "Infinity War", which was found to be also a name of a Marvel Comics comic book miniseries, The Infinity War.
 Therefore, the name was shortened to I-War.
 At this time Philips Media was taken over by Infogrames, who became the publisher of the game.

 I-War was first released in Europe in November 1997, under the label of Ocean Software.
 Ocean was acquired by Infogrames earlier that year.
 This version, having no 3D hardware support, had only software rendered graphics.
 The game was released in English, French and German.
 I-War was a critical success, but wasn't selling as well as expected.

-In late August, 1998, the game was released in North America, but as Independence War.
-The reason for the name change was that 'I-War' was already trademarked in the US by Atari Corporation for an Atari Jaguar game of that name.
+In late August, 1998, the game was released in North America, but as Independence War, because "I-War" was already trademarked by Atari Corporation for a Jaguar game.

 The American version was successful and won 'Space-Sim of the year' awards from many magazines and websites.
 Encouraged by this, an expanded edition was designed.
 I-War / Independence War sold around 250,000 copies worldwide.
 Including the special editions the total sales were about 300,000.